FRITZ!Box 4040 Service - Knowledge Base

 - Use a network cable to connect the modem to a computer.

-10 Reconfiguring the Internet connection in the FRITZ!Box
+11 Reconfiguring the internet connection in the FRITZ!Box

-In order to rule out incorrect configuration of the FRITZ!Box as a cause, reconfigure Internet access:
+- Reconfigure internet access to rule out incorrect configuration of the FRITZ!Box: